 Oklahoma, Kansas, Texas Resource Management Plan Revision

-The scoping period for the Oklahoma, Kansas, and Texas Resource Management Plan revision has begun.
-Click here for a complete schedule of upcoming public meetings.
+The scoping period for the Oklahoma, Kansas, and Texas Resource Management Plan revision has ended (January 31, 2014).

 What is a Resource Management Plan?